L'Eclisse: Plot

-Sometime later, Piero and Vittoria are lying on a hill looking up at the sky.
-He looks around and says "I feel like I'm in a foreign country".
-She says that's how she feels around him.
-He gets upset when he doesn't understand what she's feeling.
-She says "I wish I didn't love you or that I loved you much more".
-Sometime later at his office, Vittoria and Piero kiss and embrace playfully on the couch, even wrestling on the floor like children.
+Vittoria and Piero are lying on a hill.
+When he brings up marriage, she asserts that she does not miss it, even though she has never been married.
+He then grows frustrated with her inability to express how she feels about him, to which she responds, "I wish I didn't love you or that I loved you much more."
+Some time later at his office, Vittoria and Piero are making out and frolicking on a couch.
 When an alarm goes off, they prepare to part.
-They embrace and talk of seeing each other every day.
-They agree to meet that evening at 8 pm at the "usual place" near her apartment.
-That evening, on Sunday 10 September 1961, neither shows up at the appointed meeting place.
+They embrace and discuss seeing each other every day.
+They agree to meet that evening at 8 pm at the "usual place" outside the construction site, and Vittoria leaves.
+That evening, on Sunday, 10 September 1961, neither shows up at the designated meeting place.